Philco: Transistor research and product development

 In 1962, the Philco 2000 Model 212 computer was chosen for use in the North American Aerospace Defense Command's famous Cheyenne Mountain Complex.
-Three of the machines were installed that year and ran until 1980.
-The machines were also used by research labs at Westinghouse Electric and General Electric.
+Three of them were installed that year and ran until 1980.
+They were also used by research labs at Westinghouse Electric and General Electric.

 Space systems

-In 1960, the Courier 1B, built by Philco, became the world's first active repeater satellite.
+In 1960, the Courier 1B, built by Philco, became the first active repeater satellite.
 Courier 1B was built by the Western Development Labs (WDL) division of Philco, previously known as "Army Fort Monmouth Laboratories" (Fort Monmouth).

-In 1960, NASA contracted with Philco to build the worldwide tracking station network for Project Mercury, and all subsequent man-in-space projects until the ground station network was replaced by the TDRS communication satellites in the 1990s.
+In 1960, NASA contracted with Philco to build the worldwide tracking station network for Project Mercury, and all subsequent man-in-space space projects until the ground station network was replaced by the TDRS communication satellites in the 1990s.
 Philco's Western Development Labs ultimately became Space Systems/Loral, which continues to manufacture spacecraft.
 In later years, the company produced automotive electronic controls, aerospace tracking systems, and artificial satellites.

 In 1963, Philco was also responsible for the design, manufacturing, installation, and service of all the consoles used in both Mission Operations Control Rooms (a.k.a.
 Mission Control) at Building 30 of NASA's Lyndon B. Johnson Space Center in Houston, Texas.
 Philco technical representatives worked with NASA staff to design and integrate the consoles with NASA hardware and systems.
 The consoles were used for the Gemini, Apollo, Skylab, and Space Shuttle missions until 1998.
 The Philco-designed and installed consoles in Mission Control 2 at the Johnson Space Center have been preserved and will be restored to their Apollo-era configuration for historical purposes.
-The control room is now listed in the National Register of Historic Places as the "Apollo Mission Control Center".
+The control room is listed in the National Register of Historic Places as the "Apollo Mission Control Center".